halfflat/arblang-draft/outline/arblang-proposal.md

 Tokenization is governed by a grammar, described below in a variant of BNF, with the notation:

 * Names for non-terminals are written in _italics_ and may not contain spaces.
+* Non-terminals that constitue tokens are written in ***bold-italics***.
-* Terminals are written in `highlighted nonproportional`, denoting the exact character sequence thus represented.
+* Terminals are written in `monospace`, denoting the exact character sequence thus represented.
 * A terminal may also be written as a unicode code point, as 'U+' followed by four or five hexadecimal digits followed optionally by the literal character and then optionally by the unicode name in all capitals.
 * A set of single character terminals can be denoted by {expr} where _expr_ is a one- or two-letter Unicode general category abbreviation, indicating the corresponding collection of characters, or a binary Unicode property, indicating the collection of characters for which the property has the value 'Yes'.
 * A set of single character terminals can also be denoted by a character class […] following the syntax described in [Unicode Regular Expressions](https://www.unicode.org/reports/tr18) sections 0.1.1, 1.2.4, and 1.3.